FFmpeg coverage

 586 /**

-590 * For planar audio which requires more than AV_NUM_DATA_POINTERS
+593 * always contains all the references.
+For planar audio with more than

 600 /**